Co-Educational Independent Day and Boarding School

 A metal workshop; with welding, sheet metal forming equipment

-A Computer Aided Manufacture (CAM) area equipped with laser cutter, 3D router and a vinyl cutter
+A Computer Aided Manufacture (CAM) area equipped with laser cutter, 3D router, vinyl cutter and a 3D printer

 Design Technology is one of the most popular choices at both GCSE and A Level.
 DT Students produce design portfolios that lead them through the design process with the portfolios preparing them for the manufacture stage.
 The public examination results in the department are always extremely high and well above the national average, but more importantly the learning experiences are aimed at developing an inquisitive and enquiring approach to problem solving which lasts a lifetime.